Wernjie0713/NexusComply/README.md

 NexusComply is a modern, full-stack application that helps businesses manage their compliance requirements across multiple locations.
 The system consists of two main components:

-1. **Web Application (Admin & Manager Portal)**: A Laravel/React-based web interface for administrators and regional managers to oversee compliance, manage users, and handle audit processes.
+1. **Web Application (Admin & Manager Portal)**: A Laravel/React-based web interface for administrators and managers to oversee compliance, manage users, and handle audit processes.
 2. **Mobile Application**: A React Native app for outlet staff to submit compliance documentation and handle day-to-day compliance tasks.

 ## Architecture Overview